evandrocoan/lark/docs/grammar.md

 ```
 ### %import

-Allows to import terminals from lark grammars.
+Allows to import terminals from pushdown grammars.

 Future versions will allow to import rules and macros.